This blog may contain affiliate links. Read our disclosure policy for more info.

 Franz Josef Glacier is just one of the many beautiful stops along New Zealand’s stunning west coast.
 Some other great places to stop are:

 - Punakaiki – Punakaiki is home to the famous Pancake Rock formations.
 These formations are 30 million years old and are very cool to see.
 Punakaiki is located around 4 hours north of Franz Josef.
 Check out our things to do in Punakaiki guide here.

 - The Blue Pools – The Blue Pools is a stunning place to visit on New Zealand’s west coast.
 It’s famous for its stunning watercolor that literally shines blue.
 Check out our Blue Pools visitor guide here!

-- Thunder Creek Falls – Thunder Creek falls is a very impressive waterfall located near the Blue Pools.
-Visiting Thunder Creek Falls involves only a short 5 minute walk from the carpark along the main highway and is a very short, but stunning stop on your way south.
+- Thunder Creek Falls – Thunder Creek Falls is a very impressive waterfall located near the Blue Pools.
+Visiting Thunder Creek Falls involves only a short 5-minute walk from the parking lot along the main highway and is a very short, but stunning stop on your way south.

 - Wanaka – Wanaka is one of the cutest towns in the lakes district of New Zealand.
 Its located a few hours south of Franz Josef and is a perfect stop on your way to Queenstown.
 Some of the best things to do in Wanaka include visiting the Wanaka Lavender farm and hiking Roy’s Peak!